 Nominations need to be submitted by 26 of August, with the public vote taking place in mid-September.
 So if you want to get your friends and colleagues recognised for all their hard work, innovation and dedication, then get your entry in NOW!

 The Scottish Health Awards provides a great opportunity to recognise and celebrate the work of Health and Social Care professionals across Scotland.
 There are sixteen award categories, including for Innovation, Volunteers, Support Worker, Doctor, Nurse as well as the award for Unsung Hero.
-Produced by NHS Greater Glasgow and Clyde Communications

 Please keep up-to-date with the latest guidance on our dedicated web pages at: www.nhsggc.org.uk/covid19.
 If you have any questions about the current situation please check the FAQs first.
-If you have any further questions, please email: staff.covid19@ggc.scot.nhs.uk Staff are reminded to make sure their personal contact details are up to date on eESS.
+If you have any further questions, please email: staff.covid19@ggc.scot.nhs.uk

 Are your contact details up-to-date?
 Click here to check